Introduction

 Up to 10 lines of comment may be added to each item to more fully describe it.
 These comments are attached to the flight plan and will thus be available to the flight crew.

 Aircraft Equip/Series/Engines: Enter to make MEL/CDL as specific as needed - the series and engines fields are not mandatory.
-This means that you can create a MEL or CDL and assign it to multiple aircraft with the same equipment type.
+This means that you can create a MEL or CDL and associate it to multiple aircraft with the same equipment type.

 ALC: For multi ALC customers